elinscott/ase_koopmans/doc/ase/calculators/openmx.rst

   calc = OpenMX(definition_of_atomic_species=[['H','H5.0-s2p2d1','H_CA13'],
                                               ['C','C5.0-s2p2d2','C_CA13']])

-although user can specify it explicity, most of the case, this matrix Arguments are generated automatically by the information using Atoms object. information such like cutoff radius or...
+although user can specify it explicitly, most of the case, this matrix Arguments are generated automatically by the information using Atoms object. information such like cutoff radius or...